qsymmachus/test-service/README.md

 Test Service
 ============

-This is a simple service I use to test and experiment with, especially new infrastructure.
+This is a simple service I use to test and experiment with, especially on new infrastructure.

 For now, it's just a Node HTTP server with a single `GET` endpoint.